Education Programs Faculty

 Jay Chavez

 Jay Chavez (they/them) is a Seattle based playwright, educator, and all around theatre maker.
 Through the power of Red Bulls they earned a BA in Theatre from Western Washington University, concentrating in Directing, Dramatic Writing, and Education.
 They are the founder and artistic director of Haus of Hazard Theatre Productions which does free theatre in the PNW.
 They were crowned the unofficial title of Lil’ Miss Kennedy Center for their play “how to clean your room (and remember all your trauma)” which was awarded The KCACTF National Undergraduate Playwriting Award 2020 and the David Mark Cohen National Award in 2021. “how to clean” is featured in the Methuen Drama Book of Trans Plays, a first of it’s kind anthology of Trans plays written by Trans playwrights for Trans people.
 It’s been over two decades and Jay is still chasing the knowledge of how wind works.
-As a freelance teaching artist they have taught with ACT’s Young Playwright Program in 2019, Fairhaven Middles School’s after school program in 2018-2019, and as a Teaching Assistant in Western Washington University’s Playwriting Program in 2018-2021.
+As a freelance teaching artist they have taught with ACT’s Young Playwright Program in 2019, Fairhaven Middle School’s after school program in 2018-2019, and as a Teaching Assistant in Western Washington University’s Playwriting Program in 2018-2021.
 When they aren’t working, they love to drink coffee, write bad adaptations of classic plays, and cooking delicious meals their mother describes as “too spicy”.
 They are super excited to work at Seattle Children’s Theatre and bring joy and compassion to theatre.

 Teaching Artist